 The Law of Returns to Scale

-If production increases by more than the proportional change in factors of production, there are increasing return to scale.
+If production increases by more than the proportional change in factors of production, this means there are increasing returns to scale.

-If production increases by that same proportional change as all factors of production change then there are a constant return to scale.
+If production increases by the same proportional change as all factors of production are also changing, then there are constant returns to scale.

-If production increases by less than that proportional change in factors of production, there are decreasing return to scale.
+If production increases by less than that proportional change in factors of production, there are decreasing returns to scale.

 Increasing Returns to Scale

-Increasing returns to scale happens when all the factors of production are increased, then the output increases at a higher rate.
+Increasing returns to scale happen when all the factors of production are increased; at this point, the output increases at a higher rate.

-For example, if all inputs are doubled, then the output should increase at the faster rate than two times.
+For example, if all inputs are doubled, the overall output will increase at more than twice the rate—this is the increase in output relative to inputs that “increasing” describes.

 Diminishing Returns to Scale